DaviHynh/Parallel-Assignment-1/README.md

 There is less computation for the sieve compared to brute forcing.
 However, the space complexity for the sieve is much greater.

+There are some concerns with repeated computation when a thread checks an index set to false, before it is updated by another thread to true.
+However, this repeated computation does not affect the final result, since it continues to eliminate multiples.
+Additionally, this concern is rarely problematic since each thread begins sequentially, and multiples are often eliminated before the counter increments.

 ## Compile Instructions
 These instructions assume you have a UCF account.
 To compile without one, check out the third section.